Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Introduction

-We continue with a discussion relating to our work in context of the high-dimensional distribution-agnostic statistical signal detection literature.
+We continue with a discussion relating to our work in the context of the high-dimensional distribution-agnostic statistical signal detection literature.
 Many works exist in this domain for parametric settings, with a particular interest for higher criticism-based methodologies initiated by \cite{Donoho2004}.
 However, there are only a few works that propose a distribution-agnostic approach; we will discuss these first.

 In \cite{stoepker2021} a distribution-agnostic approach is proposed for a particularization of the setting in~\eqref{hyp:general} in which the nominal distributions are identical for each referential, i.e.~$F_{0j} = F_0$.
 The higher criticism statistic on the raw data is used for inference, and permutations are used both in the definition of the statistic as well as for calibration, leading to an exact test.
 The authors prove the permutation test has risk tending to zero under the same signal strengths as its parametric counterpart.
 Recent works have developed general frameworks for studying the power of permutation tests, proving minimax rate optimality in various settings --- see \cite{Kim2022} and \cite{Dobriban2022}.
-In particular, examples in the latter include the linear regression setting of \cite{Ingster2010, Arias-Castro2011a} where the noise distribution is assumed symmetrical, which is then used to propose a test based on sign-flips.
+In particular, examples in the latter include the linear regression setting of \cite{Ingster2010} where the noise distribution is assumed symmetrical, which is then used to propose a test based on sign-flips.
 In \cite{Delaigle2011} the same particularization of~\eqref{hyp:general} is considered and another distribution-agnostic approach is proposed.
 The authors use studentized subject means for inference: their distribution is estimated through bootstrapping, subsequently allowing a higher criticism statistic to be computed.
 Asymptotic calibration guarantees are given.

 Another setting close to~\eqref{hyp:general} is considered in \cite{arias-castro2018a}, where the authors assume $t=1$ and the anomalies are assumed to exhibit some structure.
 A distribution-agnostic approach is constructed through a scan statistic, either on raw data and their ranks, and calibration is done by permutation.
-This was extended in \cite{Arias-Castro2017a} to the context of detecting an anomalous submatrix within a large data matrix.